Conrad Grebel University College: Media

+Grebel also has a student-run publication, currently titled GrebelSpeaks, and previously titled Rabble.
+This publication is by and for Grebel residents, apartment-dwellers, and associates.

 Relationship with the University of Waterloo

-All students at Conrad Grebel, and all of the other university colleges surrounding the central university, are registered at, take classes at, and graduate from the University of Waterloo.
+Undergraduate students at Conrad Grebel, and all of the other university colleges surrounding the central university, are registered at, take classes at, and graduate from the University of Waterloo.
 Specialized classes are available from Conrad Grebel, which has an academic focus on Music, Peace and Conflict Studies, Religious Studies, and Mennonite Studies.
 Courses from Grebel may be taken by any University of Waterloo student, and are taught by Grebel professors at the Grebel college, but count as credit at the University of Waterloo.